-Maps 4.9 and 4.10 show the locations of HVAs and SGRAs respectively in the Municipality of Bluewater.
+Maps 4.BW.HVA and 4.BW.SGRA show the locations of HVAs and SGRAs respectively in the Municipality of Bluewater.
 HVAs occur in irregular patterns at the eastern boundary of the municipality.
 The largest area lies roughly between Zurich and Hensall.
 SGRAs run in linear bands of sand plain and spillways parallel to the Lake Huron shoreline.
-The vulnerability score for all HVAs is 6, while SGRAs can have a vulnerability score of 6, 4 or 2.
+The vulnerability score for all HVAs is 6, while SGRAs are not assigned a score.
 There are no significant risks within these areas.